BadlyDrawnBoy/mad-invoice-mcp/README.md

 - Track payment status and generate invoice numbers
 - Support for German §19 UStG (small business) and VAT

+**Why:**
+- "Kraft" wasen't fexible enough
+- the others where overkill or required web space
+- The re-kp project had already done half the groundwork

 ## Setup: Choose your path

 Pick the setup that matches your situation: